Greg Kurstin

 Gregory Allen Kurstin (born May 14, 1969) is an American record producer, multi-instrumentalist, and songwriter.
-He has won nine Grammy Awards, including Producer of the Year, Non-Classical in 2017 and 2018, and written and produced four songs that hit #1 on the Billboard Hot 100.
+He has won nine Grammy Awards, including Producer of the Year, Non-Classical in 2017 and 2018, and contributed to five songs that peaked atop the Billboard Hot 100.

-Kurstin collaborated with Adele on the albums 25 and 30.
-He co-wrote and produced "Easy on Me," the first single from 30, which hit the US Hot 100 only five hours after its release and broke all-time records on Spotify with 24 million plays within the first 24 hours it was available.
-He also co-wrote, produced and played most of the instruments on Adele's record-breaking 2015 single "Hello".
-Among others, he has worked with Sia, Kelly Clarkson, Halsey, Maren Morris, Beck, Paul McCartney, Pink, Lily Allen, and the Foo Fighters.
-He often plays guitar, bass, keyboards and drums, and engineers and programs the records he produces.
+Kurstin worked closely with English singer Adele on her albums 25 (2015) and 30 (2021).
+He co-wrote and produced the former album's record-breaking lead single "Hello", as well as latter's lead single "Easy on Me," which entered the US Hot 100 five hours after its release, and broke all-time records on Spotify with 24 million plays within 24.
+Among others, he has worked with Kylie Minogue, Sia, Kelly Clarkson, Halsey, Jonas Brothers, Kendrick Lamar, Maren Morris, Beyoncé, Dido, Gorillaz, the Shins, Beck, Paul McCartney, Pink, Lily Allen, Harry Styles, Miley Cyrus, Liam Gallagher, Foo Fighters, PinkPantheress and Wolf Alice.
+He often plays guitar, bass, keyboards and drums, as well as engineers and programs his musical productions.

 Kurstin began his career as a jazz pianist and later co-founded Geggy Tah.
-He has collaborated with Inara George in the Bird and the Bee since 2004.
+He worked with singer Inara George to form the indie pop duo the Bird and the Bee in 2004.

 Early life and education

 Kurstin was born in Los Angeles, California.
-He started playing piano at age 5.
+He is Jewish.
+He started playing piano at age five.
 Soon after, he picked up guitar and bass.
 Kurstin joined his first band at the age of 11, and at 12 co-wrote "Crunchy Water", the B-side to classmate Dweezil Zappa's "My Mother Is a Space Cadet".

 In high school, Kurstin focused on jazz piano.
 After graduation, he moved to New York to study with Charles Mingus' pianist Jaki Byard at The New School for Jazz and Contemporary Music.
 In addition to coursework, as a student Kurstin played with prominent jazz artists including Bobby Hutcherson, George Coleman, and Charles McPherson.
 He returned to Los Angeles to finish his degree, and graduated from the California Institute of the Arts with a BFA in 1992.

 In a 2013 interview, Kurstin said that his education in jazz had played a vital role in his pop success.
 "It's still something I carry over into my pop music work.
 It's really important to me that the notes I'm choosing strike the right emotional chord."